'It's just freedom': Homegrown Sherwood Park festival stokes female empowerment | CBC News

 Last summer, the festival was so popular, Jackson said she decided to host it again this year from July 27 to 29.
 Roughly 200 people are expected to attend.

-Unlike similar events for women's empowerment in the United States and elsewhere, the Alchemy of Wombyn Festival is open to anyone who identifies as a woman or girl.
+Unlike similar events for women's empowerment in the United States and elsewhere, the Alchemy of Womyn Festival is open to anyone who identifies as a woman or girl.

 What we're trying to create here is a space where anyone who calls themselves a woman is welcomed.- Nathalie Jackson, festival founder